AneshaaK/Mobile-App-Store-DB/README.md

 - Create a Web UI for the end-users (Developers) and also for internal company users (Finance, Revenue, Sales, Marketing, Operations departments)

 ## Contributors
-Aneshaa Kasula
-Viritha Vanama
-Vishwas Kumar
+Aneshaa Kasula,  Viritha Vanama and Vishwas Kumar